CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/GettingStarted-V2.md

 1. **Azure AI Search**: Azure AI Search, formerly known as Azure Cognitive Search, is an enterprise-ready information retrieval system that allows you to store, index, and search your data, enabling powerful retrieval-augmented generation (RAG) applications and enterprise search engines.

-1. **Visual Studio Code** – Serves as the development environment for building the RAG application, integrating retrieval mechanisms with AI-generated responses.
+1. **Visual Studio Code**: Serves as the development environment for building the RAG application, integrating retrieval mechanisms with AI-generated responses.

-1. **Retrieval-Augmented Generation (RAG) Pipeline** – A Retrieval-Augmented Generation (RAG) pipeline enhances AI-generated responses by integrating external knowledge into the generation process.
+1. **Retrieval-Augmented Generation (RAG) Pipeline**: A Retrieval-Augmented Generation (RAG) pipeline enhances AI-generated responses by integrating external knowledge into the generation process.
 It involves retrieving pertinent information from a vector database based on user queries, which is then used to augment the AI's responses, leading to more accurate and contextually relevant outputs.

-1. **Evaluation & Monitoring (Azure AI Foundry)** – Tracks model performance, retrieval accuracy, and response quality, enabling continuous optimization and debugging.
+1. **Evaluation & Monitoring (Azure AI Foundry)**: Tracks model performance, retrieval accuracy, and response quality, enabling continuous optimization and debugging.

 ## Getting Started with the Lab